<!-- CODEX:PROJECT-REFERENCE-LOADING:START -->Codex compatibility note:

 Evidence Hierarchy

 (1) Code evidence (grep/read) → (2) Test evidence → (3) Documentation → (4) Inference.
-Recommendations based on inference alone are FORBIDDEN — MUST ATTENTION upgrade to code evidence.
+Recommendations based on inference alone FORBIDDEN — MUST ATTENTION upgrade to code evidence.

 Confidence Levels